salmonberrypi/salmonberrypi.github.io/README.md

 The USB jacks are all USB-C and the HDMI jack is a micro HDMI.
 Just like a Pi 5, except no OTG.
 It is unlikely the HDMI jack will survive in the long run as there's a serial console already.

+## Plumbing (December 29, 2024)

+The 40x40x12mm aluminum cooling blocks arrived and so did some tubing and spring clamps.
+7mm ID or 9/32" silicon hose tubing and 9mm spring clamps work great.

 To be continued..

 --